 You are invited to finally take charge of your life.
 With that invitation, however, comes the challenge of changing the course you’re on.

-Take Your Seat is meant to encourage you to claim the life that is rightfully yours.
-You deserve to be happy.
+Take Your Seat hopes to encourage you to claim the life that is rightfully yours.